hcpctl

 Usage: hcpctl [OPTIONS] <COMMAND>

-HOST RESOLUTION: The host is resolved in the following order (first match wins):
+The host is resolved in the following order (first match wins):

 - CLI argument (-H, --host)